AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts

-A key property of AnySleep is its ability to handle arbitrary EEG and EOG channel configurations through channel-attention modules.
+A key property of AnySleep is its ability to handle flexible EEG and EOG channel configurations through channel-attention modules.
 When evaluated across two-channel permutations, model performance remained stable, and AnySleep maintained strong performance even in single-channel configurations (Figure~\ref{fig:channel_comb_matrix}).
 Consistent with prior studies~\cite{Chambon2018,Phan2019,Guillot2021}, performance improved with additional channels, reflecting the benefit of increased spatial resolution.
 In contrast, \USleep{} expects a fixed input format of one EEG and one EOG channel~\cite{Perslev2021}, and its performance dropped substantially when the input channels deviated from this configuration (Figure~\ref{fig:channel_comb_matrix}).
-Extending \USleep{} to more than one EEG and one EOG channel requires evaluating a quadratically growing number of channel pairs followed by majority voting over the resulting predictions (Figure~\ref{fig:compute-reqs}).
+A recent extension of \USleep{} partially addressed this limitation by reducing the number of required channels to a single EEG or EOG channel~\cite{Rossi2025b}.
+However, when evaluating recordings with more than one EEG and one EOG channel, \USleep{} and its advancements require multiple evaluations of different channels followed by majority voting over the resulting predictions (Figure~\ref{fig:compute-reqs}).
 While such post-hoc aggregation can, in principle, exploit information from multiple channels, our results indicate that it does not fully substitute for model components explicitly designed to learn cross-channel relationships.